kyunghyuncho/MyChartExplorer/StreamLit/README.md

 - MyChart Explorer (Chat): ask questions; the app retrieves relevant data and consults on it.
 - Database Explorer: browse tables and rows.
 - Data Importer: import your MyChart XML into a local SQLite DB.
-- Settings: configure LLM backend, models, Gemini key, and SSH tunnel.
+- Settings: configure LLM backend, models, OpenRouter key, and SSH tunnel.
 - Instructions: How to use the app.

 ## Tested Data Sources